-Out of all 1320 applications determined by government departments in the 2021-22 financial year, only 28 decisions were internally reviewed, and only 30 decisions were referred to the Ombudsman for external review.
+Out of all 1320 applications determined by government departments in the 2021-22 financial year, only 28 decisions resulted in an internal review request, and only 30 decisions were referred to the Ombudsman for external review.
 This means that only approximately 2 per cent of applicants were dissatisfied with the decision they received.

-Additionally, out of the all the departmental and Ministerial applications determined in the last financial year, less than 20 per cent weren't determined within a timeframe permitted under the Act.
+Additionally, out of all the departmental and Ministerial applications determined in the last financial year, less than 20 per cent were not determined within a timeframe permitted under the Act.
 This is despite a 47 per cent increase in applications received by departments and Ministers since the 2020-21 financial year and no corresponding increase in staff resources.